 Not only is Wifi helping people connect and do business worldwide, but wireless connections are also changing the ways in which we play games.
 The three main home video gaming consoles (Nintendo Wii, Sony Playstation 3, and Microsoft Xbox 360) are all capable of connecting to the Internet via wired or wireless Internet connection.
 Where gamers are really seeing improvements, though, is in the addition of Wifi to handheld gaming consoles.The Nintendo DS, which first became available in 2004, launched with built-in 802.11 Wireless Network Connection.
 Initially, this was used for accessing the Nintendo Wi-Fi Connection, where users could play online with compatible games.
-The new option came into existence that is OG Youtube that helps in downloading youtube videos.

 A special cartridge was later introduced, however, that allowed users to browse the Internet as well.In 2006, the Nintendo DS Lite was introduced.
 Visually, the device is sleeker and brighter than the original DS.
 What you can’t see is the added Wi-Fi connectivity, which allows the DS Lite to receive signals from other DS systems of all varieties, along with the Nintendo Wii and Wi-Fi access points.
 The DS Lite supports WEP encrypted networks in addition to unencrypted.A third model, the DSi, was introduced in 2008 in Japan and 2009 in other parts of the world.
 Its design is similar to the DS Lite but added digital cameras, internal and external storage, and connection to a new Nintendo DSi Shop help justify it for both old and new DS owners.